BlenderCN-Org/University-Assignments/README.md

 # University Assignments
-A compilation of coding assignemnets given by the university
+A compilation of coding assignemnets given by the university, UT Dallas